AguaClara/String-Digester/TricklingFilter_Final_Report.md

 Preliminary research was driven primarily by industry research, however, it is expected than many of the established parameters will be subject to change as a result of independent research efforts.
 The findings of the team's experiments will be intended to characterize a trickling filter system absent of mechanical components and with higher filter media utilization.
 By the conclusion of this team's work, a vast majority of the gaps in literature will be filled with conclusive empirical data to serve as a model for wastewater plants in resource-scarce locations in addition to modifying the faults in industry around the world.

 In the past few weeks, the team has been fabricating the bench top model and beginning to conduct  tests to determine the distribution of flow in trickling filters.
-The preliminary results from these tests were confusing, as almost all water was running down the side of the tube instead of through the media, so the process of getting data has been slower than the team was expecting.
-In an attempt to address this issue and pin point what exactly is causing this, the team has started testing with marbles as a trickling media to see if similar behavior is observed with various media if it is specific to the pea gravel.
+The preliminary results from these tests were confusing, as almost all water was running down the side of the tube instead of through the media.
+The second phase of testing yielded usable results.
+From this experiment, the team believes that a uniform packing material is better than a random material.
+It yields consistent results and since it is easy to determine the dispersion and location of the flow the filter can be designed to maximize removal based on that flow.
+The random filter does spread out the water well; however, it is nearly impossible to model and can create anoxic zones which would limit nutrient removal.

 ## Future Work
 The team has just started with testing flow patterns and will continue to conduct tests and work on a model for the preferential flow tendencies, with both the pea gravel and the new filter media of marbles.
 In addition to flow mapping, the team will also work on brainstorming and designing novel geometries for testing.
 This will include building models of the team's current ideas.
 Along with the testing, the team is frequently thinking about what novel designs could address any of the various areas for improvement in the discovered during research.
 The team expects to have a solid start on an elementary model of an entirely different trickling filter system using strings by the end of the semester, as well as a more solid set of data from the flow tests.
 A future goal that will not be attempted this semester is the creation of a bench top model  that allows for measurement of nitrogen and phosphorus removal.